 A simple service is held, usually at a crematorium.
 The casket is surrounded by objects the deceased liked in life, monks chant scriptures and bells are rung.

-A procession to the crematorium occurs with the deceased, prayers are said at the entrance and scriptures read.
+A procession to the crematorium occurs with the deceased, prayers are said at the entrance and scriptures are read.
 Hindus believe that cremation releases the spirit from the body.

 A funeral occurs within 24 hours, with the service held at the graveside.
 Prayers and readings from the Koran are done, and women are not allowed to be present.
 The deceased has their face pointing to Mecca.